michalc/OpenTTDLab/README.md

     ),
 )

-# Print the results...
+# Print the results: in-game values that should be exactly reproducible...
 print(results)

+# ... and metadata: such as number of processes, wallclock time and total CPU time
+print(metadata)

-# ... and config
+# ... and config: to reproduce the results (but not metadata) exactly next time
 print(config)

 # ... which can be saved to a file and then shared (or archived)